 What Is A Prequalified Mortgage?

 A prequalification from a mortgage lender tells you the types of loans that are available, how much they may be willing to lend to you and what your payments could possibly be.
-But it is not a binding agreement.
-It is simply informational.
-It gives you an idea of what is out there and helps you start your planning.

 - Tax returns

 - And other pertinent financial information

 Which Is Better For You?

 When a buyer gets a preapproved mortgage from a lender, it sends a clear signal to the seller.
 They know now that you are a real contender.
 Your offers have real meat on the bone and should be considered.

 You are a qualified buyer when you have a home loan preapproval.
 The bank has done its due diligence and they are ready to lend you money.
 The buyer now understands that you do not have to make an offer contingent on financing.